Adam Jones (American football): Tennessee Titans

 On March 8, 2008, Jones announced on a Tennessee radio station that he was in "tip-top shape" and said he was ready to be reinstated.
-His agent also announced that they would consider applying for reinstatement before the 2008 NFL Draft.
+His agent also announced that they would consider applying for reinstatement before the 2008 NFL draft.
 Jones also said on the radio show that he would like to play for the Dallas Cowboys if the Titans desired to trade him.
-The Detroit Lions, the Oakland Raiders, the Kansas City Chiefs, the Houston Texans and the New Orleans Saints also expressed interest in Jones.
+Other teams that expressed interest in Jones were the Detroit Lions, Oakland Raiders, Kansas City Chiefs, Houston Texans and New Orleans Saints.
 On March 30, Jones participated at a charity basketball event, where he signed a football for a fan with the #21, saying that he believed he would wear the number if he ended up in Dallas with the Cowboys.
 NFL Network correspondent Adam Schefter had also described the Tennessee–Dallas trade for Jones as being "imminent".
 On April 1, Goodell said he would have a decision on reinstating Jones prior to training camp.
 However, the next day, reports said the trade was being delayed due to the Cowboys denying the Titans' request to provide a fourth-round pick and a pick in the 2009 NFL Draft.
 Also, the two teams disagreed over whether the Cowboys would reimburse the Titans for a bonus owed to Jones.
 On April 14, Schefter reported that trade talks had restarted, with the Cowboys offering a sixth-round pick and the Titans requesting a fourth-round pick in the 2008 draft.

-Dallas Cowboys (2008)
+Dallas Cowboys

 On April 23, 2008, Jones was traded to the Dallas Cowboys in exchange for a fourth-round pick in the 2008 NFL Draft.
-As Jones was reinstated for the 2008 season, the Cowboys would give the Titans their sixth-round pick to Tennessee in 2009.
+As Jones was reinstated for the 2008 season, the Cowboys would give the Titans their sixth-round pick in 2009.

 Jones also reached a financial settlement with the Titans regarding his contract: he agreed to pay US$500,000 to a charity chosen by the Titans in the next two years.
 Jones signed a four-year contract that included annual roster bonuses and was structured to protect Dallas if Jones made more off-field mistakes.

 On April 24, Hall of Famer Jim Brown announced that he had offered his support and help to Jones while in Dallas.
-Former Cowboys teammates and NFL standouts Michael Irvin and Deion Sanders also expressed a willingness to help the troubled cornerback.
+Former Cowboys players and NFL standouts Michael Irvin and Deion Sanders also expressed a willingness to help the troubled cornerback.

 Beginning in June, Jones was cleared to participate in organized team activities with the Cowboys, including training camp and preseason games.
 On August 26, Jones was fully reinstated for the 2008 NFL season.

 In the season opener for the Cowboys, a 28–10 victory against the Cleveland Browns, Jones recorded a tackle and a pass deflection.
 In the following 41–37 victory against the Philadelphia Eagles, Jones recorded four tackles and a pass deflection.
 In a 27–16 victory over the Green Bay Packers, Jones led the Cowboys with eight tackles and a fumble recovery.